Flactif family murders: Disappearances and investigation

 Speleologist gendarmes then searched the surrounding cavities for bodies, and DNA samples were taken from around a hundred residents of the region, but yielded no results.

 While the mystery remained unsolved, DNA samples were positively identified on 8 July 2003.
 It concerned a 31-year-old mechanic, David Hotyat, who was a tenant of a chalet belonging to the Flactifs.
 His partner Alexandra Lefevre was a former cleaning employee of the victims.
 They had moved to Haute-Savoie in 2001 and were neighbours of the Flactifs but the gendarmerie, before questioning them, decided to carry out a series of telephone taps to obtain more information and discover possible accomplices.
 These showed that a couple of friends, Stéphane Haremza and his wife Isabelle, also from the Nord department, seemed to be involved.
 On 16 and 17 September 2003, the gendarmerie arrested David Hotyat, his partner and the couple of friends.

 Before their arrest, the Hotyat couple had been questioned by the press at the start of the investigation, notably on the programme Sept à huit on TF1.
-The mechanic and especially his partner had listed the grievances accumulated against their landlord, reproaching him for his "loud mouth", talking about illegal rentals, unfinished work, criticizing the familys lifestyle and spreading rumours about his alleged villainous behaviour.
+The mechanic and especially his partner had listed the grievances accumulated against their landlord, reproaching him for his "loud mouth", talking about illegal rentals, unfinished work, criticizing the family's lifestyle and spreading rumours about his alleged villainous behaviour.
 This deliberately accusatory attitude, tinged with hatred towards the victims, led the investigators to take a closer look at the Hotyat couple, whom they placed on telephone tapping, a measure which revealed that David Hotyat initially refused to submit to DNA tests, reinforcing the suspicions of the police.